Achieving Rapid Recovery in an Overload Control for Large-Scale Service Systems: The Time-Varying X Model

-\paragraph{Adjusting the Control: FQR-ART.} For the reasons discussed above, we suggest a modification of the one-way sharing rule by introducing {\em release thresholds} (RT).
-For each $n \ge 1$, we take two strictly positive numbers $\tau^n_{1,2}$ and $\tau^n_{2,1}$ and modify the control in the following manner: A newly available type-$2$ agent is allowed to take a class-$1$ customer at time $t$ only if the number of type-$1$ agents serving class-$2$ customers at the same time $t$ is below $\tau^n_{2,1}$ (and of course $D^n_{i,1}(t) \ge 0$), i.e., if $Z^n_{2,1}(t) \le \tau^n_{2,1}$, and similarly in the other direction.
+For the reasons discussed above, we suggest a modification of the one-way sharing rule by introducing {\em release thresholds} (RT).
+For each $n \ge 1$, we introduce two strictly positive numbers $\tau^n_{1,2}$ and $\tau^n_{2,1}$.
+A newly available type-$2$ agent is allowed to take a class-$1$ customer at time $t$ only if $Z^n_{2,1}(t) \le \tau^n_{2,1}$, i.e., if the number of type-$1$ agents serving class-$2$ customers at the same time $t$ is below $\tau^n_{2,1}$ (and of course $D^n_{1,2}(t) \ge 0$), and similarly in the other direction.
+(Ways to choose the parameters $\tau^n_{1,2}$ and $\tau^n_{2,1}$ will be discussed later.)